danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 ## Reproducing the Issue

 The next step was to see if I could reproduce the issue.
 From the user agent string analysis, it appeared to only be affecting Microsoft Edge users on Windows 10.
-While it is possible to install the Microsoft Edge browser on a Mac, I was concerned that the user agent string wouldn't be exactly the same from a Mac vs Windows.
+While it is possible to install the Microsoft Edge browser on a Mac, I was concerned that the User Agent string wouldn't be exactly the same from a Mac vs Windows.

-Fortunately, it's possible using Chrome (my default browser on Mac) to send any User Agent string.
+Fortunately, it's possible using Chrome (my default browser on Mac) to send an alternate User Agent string.
 With the Developer Tools open, select the Network tab, then click on the three vertical dots at the top right, and select More Tools, then Network Conditions as shown in the screenshot below:

 ![chrome-devtools-network-more-tools-network-conditions](../images/chrome-devtools-network-more-tools-network-conditions.png "chrome-devtools-network-more-tools-network-conditions")